Jerusalem (play)

 Jerusalem (2009) is a play by Jez Butterworth; it opened in the Jerwood Theatre of the Royal Court Theatre in London.
 The production starred Mark Rylance as Johnny "Rooster" Byron and Mackenzie Crook as Ginger.
 After receiving rave reviews, its run was extended.
 In January 2010 it was transferred to the Apollo Theatre; it played on Broadway in the summer of 2011.

 The play has achieved wide acclaim: it has been described as "the greatest British play of the [21st] century" and one of the "best plays of all time".

 Synopsis

-On St. Georges Day, morning of the local county fair in Wiltshire, Johnny "Rooster" Byron, local 'waster' and modern-day Pied Piper, is a wanted man.
+On St George's Day, morning of the local county fair in Wiltshire, Johnny "Rooster" Byron, local 'waster' and modern-day Pied Piper, is a wanted man.
 The council officials want to serve him an eviction notice, his young son wants him to take him to the fair, Troy Whitworth wants to give him a serious kicking, and a motley crew of mates want his ample supply of drugs and alcohol.